Laser Engraving A Photo | Full Guide

 You can use different types of software to prepare your images for laser engraving.
 I will list some of them below.

 Dpi is known as the dots per inch that an image has.
 The more dots per inch that an image has, the higher the quality.
-It is usually best when an image only has about 300 Dpi when engraving on certain materials like wood.
+It is usually best when an image only has about 300 Dpi when engraving on certain materials like wood or canvas.

 Safety Precautions